sneaky-foxes/obsidian-safe-filename-linter/CODE_OF_CONDUCT.md

 clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
 A public apology may be requested.

-### 2. Warning
+### Warning

 **Community Impact**: A violation through a single incident or series of actions.

 **Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.
+A public apology or private acknowledgement of harms caused may be requested.
+Additionl violations of these terms may lead to a temporary or permanent ban.

-### 3. Temporary Ban
+### Temporary Ban

 **Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.